kenbrus/kenbrus/README.md

-- 👋 Hi, I’m Ken brusilovski
+- 👋 Hi, I’m Ken Brusilovski
 - 👀 I’m interested in AI, Financial Markets, Automation

 - 📫 How to reach me : kenbrus[at]gmail[dot]com